bootstrapital/pylates/README.md

 Our goal is to help solopreneurs, indie hackers, bootstrappers, etc. go from idea to first customer in a weekend.

 ### Low-Code Python
-This is an opinionated stack that is powered by [Hyperdiv](https://hyperdiv.io) to vastly reduce boilerplate.
+This is an opinionated stack powered by [Hyperdiv](https://hyperdiv.io) to vastly reduce boilerplate.

 ### Batteries Included
 We've purposefully integrated services that enable launching quickly without sacrificing scalability.